-In Philippines, Duterte exhorts troops fighting Islamic militants
+Duterte jokes about rape while rallying troops to fight militants

 The media wing of ISIS, Amaq Agency, put out a statement announcing that "fighters of the Islamic State launch a wide-scale offensive on positions of Philippine troops in the city of Marawi."

-In his speech to the troops, Duterte said said ISIS "is here already" and flying its flags.
+In his speech to the troops, Duterte said ISIS "is here already" and flying its flags.
 And he urged the soldiers to take tough measures, such as arresting anyone or searching any house.

-"The consequences of martial law and the ramifications of martial law, I and I alone would be responsible," he said.

-"Just do your jobs," he added.
-"I'll take care of everything else."

 He said he is tapping resources, "scraping the bottom of the barrel to look for money to see you through."
 He said governmental planes are at their disposal for the wounded to be transported and the best medical equipment is available.